Structured-Output/SEC/README.md

 2. For suggested datasets, find where the information is recorded in text within the SEC corpus.
 3. Check datasets for errors and bugs.
 4. Test what schemas produce better outputs.
-5. Benchmark schema output w.r.t. to specific models.
-6. Make something cool with the data for the showcase.

 ## API Credits